moineco/human_geography/README.md

-# Lecture Notes on Human Geography
+# Lecture notes on human geography